Shooting of Erik Cantu: Shooting

 Around 10:45 PM on October 2, Officer Brennand responded to the McDonald's on Blanco Road in San Antonio for an unrelated disturbance call.
 As he questioned witnesses, Brennand noticed Cantu's vehicle, which had evaded him the day before.
 The vehicle had license plates registered to another vehicle, making Brennand think it was stolen.
 After Brennand called for backup, he approached the vehicle, opened the driver-side door, and ordered Cantu to exit.
-As Cantu reversed his vehicle, the open door hit Brennand, who fired five times.
+As Cantu reversed his vehicle, Brennand fired five times.
 He then fired five more times as the vehicle drove away.
 A passenger sitting in the vehicle was uninjured.
 Police later stated that while the vehicle had license plates registered to another vehicle, it was not stolen.

 Cantu was rendered unconscious and put on life support as a result of the shooting.
 An attorney for the family said that, "any reports that Cantu is stable or is 'going to be fine' are not true."
 On October 25, 2022, the family gave a press conference, where they stated that Cantu had developed pneumonia.
 In addition, the family stated that three of the bullets had been removed, but not a fourth, located near his heart.
 Cantu's father stated that his condition was "touch and go."
 On November 7, Cantu's family stated he was weaned off life support and was placed on high-flow oxygen via a tracheostomy.
 On November 22, Cantu was released from the hospital and returned home.

 Reaction

 The Party for Socialism and Liberation and ACT 4 SA held a protest on October 11 outside the SAPD headquarters.

 Cantu's family hired civil rights lawyer Ben Crump.
 Cantu's girlfriend also hired Crump.
+Cantu has been charged with multiple crimes since recovering from his injuries and this has caused a delay in the trial of former officer Brennand.

 Investigation and charges

 Two days after the shooting, Brennand was fired.
 A spokesperson for the SAPD said Brennand violated his training and police procedures, citing how he approached the vehicle before backup arrived.
-On October 11, Brennand was charged with two counts of aggravated assault by a peace officer, one count for Cantu and another for the uninjured passenger.
+On October 11, Brennand was charged with two counts of aggravated assault by a public servant – one count for Cantu and another for the uninjured passenger.
 SAPD Police Chief William McManus stated that if Cantu died, the charges could have been upgraded to homicide.
 Brennand was released on a $200,000 bail.
 His pre-hearing was set for November 23, 2022.
 He was later indicted by a grand jury for aggravated assault and attempted murder.

 Cantu was initially charged with evading detention in a vehicle and assault on a peace officer, but Bexar County District Attorney Joe Gonzales later announced the charges would be dismissed "...out of compassion because the teen is in critical condition in the hospital."